-COVID-19 Guidance for students planning study abroad and university-related international travel
+COVID-19 Guidance for students or participants planning study abroad and/or university-related international travel

 The health, safety and security of UMKC students is our top priority.
 All decisions regarding study abroad and university-related international travel are made with that at the forefront.
 We remain optimistic, but realistic, about what needs to happen for international travel to resume.
-At this time, UMKC prohibits all non-essential travel.
-Spring and Summer 2021 study abroad programs are prohibited.
+At this time, UMKC requires all university-related travel to be reviewed and approved.

 - U.S. citizens (or international travelers coming from the U.S.) can enter the country